thremulation-station/thremulation-docs/docs/index.md

 !!! info "TL;DR"
     If you're ready to skip the reading and jump into things, head to the [getting started / installation](../getting-started/installation.md).

+There are a lot of tools and moving pieces, but the main building blocks are:

+- Virtualbox
+- Vagrant
+- Elasticsearch
+- Kibana
+- Elastic Endpoint Agent
+- Atomic Red Team
+- Caldera

 ## Project Goals